cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 A customer with a dog named "Lord Gumzies" is insisting on a moulded nameplate, they do not want a 3D print because "3D prints look all weird and ribbed".

-While you can't make a new steel mould, you could try and cobble together your own mould out of polystyrene, and glue it to the shelf.
-Your polystyrene mould won't last as long as a steel one, and you can't ask your technician to pour hot plastic into it, but maybe they can pour silicone into it instead.
+While you can't make a new steel mould, you could try and cobble together your own mould out of polystyrene, and leave it lying on the shelf.
+Your polystyrene mould won't last as long as a steel one, and it might move.

 A polystyrene mould is what a `&'a str` is.
-That cheeky `'a` thing is similar to `'static` from before, and it's called a "lifetime". `&'a str` has a lifetime specifier `'a` which tells you how long we can safely point to the polystyrene mould (after that lifetime is up, all bets are off).
+That cheeky `'a` thing is similar to `'static` from before, and it's called a "lifetime". `&'a str` has a lifetime specifier `'a` which tells you how long we can safely point to the polystyrene mould (after that lifetime is up, we're no longer guaranteed to find it at that location).

 Rust's compiler can often (but not always) figure out how long a variable or reference needs to last for, all on its own.
 Well done, Rust.